composer/composer/doc/00-intro.md

 C:\bin>echo @php "%~dp0composer.phar" %*>composer.bat
 ```

-Close your current terminal.
+Add the directory to your path environment and close your current terminal.

 Test usage with a new terminal:

 ```sh
 C:\Users\username>composer -V